New to Social Media? 10 Tips for HCPs and Wellness Practitioners

 Are you one of those people who thought social media was a waste of time but are now reconsidering?
 Wondering how to get started or revamp your online profiles?
 It is not too late.

-Most healthcare professionals have been wary of using social media to build their professional practice or to communicate with their patients.
+Most healthcare professionals (HCPs) have been wary of using social media to build their professional practice or to communicate with their patients.
 Wellness practitioners, such as Health Coaches, are generally more progressive in their use of social.
 Today there is a lot more to gain for a practitioner.
-The fact is that consumers, particularly Millennials, use social media and online resources to access information about their health, and to communicate with just about everyone.
-Social media is now an efficient and credible channel to build awareness of your practice or service offering, to connect with other professionals or to promote your professional activities to prospective employers or partners.
+The fact is that consumers use social media and online resources to access information about their health.
+Social media is now an efficient and credible channel for HCPs and wellness practitioners to build awareness of their professional credentials, practice, and/or service offerings, connect with others in their field, or promote their professional activities to prospective patients or partners.

-Here are 10 quick tips for either getting started with social or taking a fresh look at your approach:
+Here are our top tips for either getting started with social or taking a fresh look at your approach:

 1. Show Up